aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/ai-powered-assistant-for-investment-research/README.md

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [Notifying issue](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License